 You need to upgrade to a premium version of Aloha to block ads.
 This app requires you to pay $2.99/month and $24.99/year to block advertisements on the browser.
 It is an entirely different experience to surf websites in an ad-free environment.
 With premium access, you can also use VPN in other apps, apart from Aloha.

 Aloha is the right choice for professionals who wish to use VPN on their iOS devices.
 Explore the Settings on this app, and you will find more interesting stuff there.
 Google is the default search engine on the app; you can change it to any other search engine like Yahoo, Bing, DuckDuckGo, Yandex, Baidu, and Yahoo Japan.

 - How to Close All Safari Tabs at Once on iPhone and iPad

 - Save and Share Webpage as PDF in Safari on iPhone or iPad

 - How to Manage Safari Downloads on iPhone and iPad

 - How to Block Websites in Safari on iPhone or iPad

 Do you think iOS users would like to switch to Aloha from the default Safari?
-Share your feedback with us on Facebook, Twitter, and Instagram.
-Also, make sure to download our app to read about other iOS apps.
+Share your feedback with us in comment below.